My resume is my Gamerscore

 These days, consumers are starting to see full-HD’s big brothers appear in stores – 4K and 8K TVs.
 While still priced high enough to break the bank, 4K and 8K are essentially what you expect.
 4K fits four times the resolution of HD into a single 4K display, and 8K is a whopping eight times more resolution than high definition (so much that you can’t pack all that detail on a blu-ray disk)!
 But the ability to show those crisp, highly detailed images won’t mean diddly-squat if we don’t have the hardware to display it.

 Console gamers have one major thing going for them – all Playstations, Xboxes, Wiis, etc. have the same hardware in each box.
 Developers like this because they can optimize for the platform and push out the highest level of detail possible for that system.
 However, when it comes to PCs, everyone has a different configuration from the low-end to the high, which can be a challenge (to say the least) when testing PC games.
+Some people opt to look for the cheapest builds they can do, referring to pages like this Best Gaming PC Under $300 (Cheapest) 2020 Edition that discuss the cheaper end.
+Others choose to push the limit as high as it can go.
 That said, PCs are the place where gamers push the envelope and graphics shine.
 PC gamers can even combine multiple graphics cards together like some mythological hardware hydra to display those 4K graphics on their beautiful 4K screens.
 This kind of power doesn’t come cheap, but companies like Nvidia see the desire for 4K gaming and recently released the GTX 980 TI, a $650 graphics card capable of outputting in 4K.
 Sure, it’s expensive, but recent reviews say it almost matches the performance of its big brother, the $1,000 GTX Titan X, making it a go-to card for gamers upgrading older systems.

 FPS (and I don’t mean First Person Shooter), or The Truth Hertz